PoojaDayaramani219/Sentiment-Analysis/README.md

 # Sentiment-Analysis
 Sentiment analysis, also known as opinion mining, is a subfield of natural language processing (NLP) and machine learning that focuses on determining the sentiment or emotional tone of a piece of text.
-It aims to automatically analyze and categorize the sentiment expressed in a given text as positive, negative, neutral
+It aims to automatically analyze and categorize the sentiment expressed in a given text as positive, negative, neutral.

 # Process
 The process of sentiment analysis typically involves the following steps: